Numigi/odoo-account-addons/invoice_intercompany_compatible/README.rst

 ~~~~~~~~
 After installing this module :

-*When a purchase invoice is generated from a company A (here as `CA Company`) :
+*When a customer invoice is generated from a company A (here as `Ma societe Beta`) :

 .. image:: https://raw.githubusercontent.com/Numigi/odoo-account-addons/16.0/invoice_intercompany_compatible/static/description/vendor_invoice_with_correct_bank_account.png

-*The bank account of the selling company is properly set on the sale invoice :
+*The bank account of the purchasing company is properly set on the purchase invoice :

 .. image:: https://raw.githubusercontent.com/Numigi/odoo-account-addons/16.0/invoice_intercompany_compatible/static/description/invoice_with_updated_bank_account.png